sylvia-nguyen/lunch-and-learn/README.md

 We will be using Google chrome's DevTools today.
 You can access the DevTools

+## Explore the following:

+### HTML
+- Explore the selector/pointer tool
+- Update some content in the HTML
+- Move HTML blocks around
+- Remove / toggle elements
+- Download an image
+- Upload an image
+- Check if devs are using semantic elements in the right places

+### CSS
+- Change font size, width, height, background-color, color
+- Explore color picker
+- Contract Ratio (AA, AAA)
+- Use margin, padding, or positing to move elements around (hack spacing)
+- Borders for rounded corners

 ### The purpose is to not offload my job onto all of you, I want to give you hacking abilities that is not necessarily ideal but gets the job done